georgejmx/whisper-blog/README.md

 }
 ```

-Also adjust the constants at the top of *client/src/main.js* to match the above
+Also adjust the constants at the top of _client/src/main.js_ to match the above
 values for `[YOUR IV]` and `[YOUR SPLICE INDEX]`.
 This means rebuilding your
-obfuscated *client/public/main.js*
+obfuscated _client/public/main.js_ using `cd client && npm run build`.
+Now time
+to build

+#### Using docker

+`docker build -t wb-img .`
+`docker run -p 8000:8007 wb-img`

+Keep this image private to ensure the only way of finding your secret key would
+be to reverse engineer the backend binary, ideal to deploy on the cloud

+#### Manually

 - Run `go test ./...` to ensure your build is stable
-- Execute `go build -o wb` to generate a binary
+- Execute `go build -o server` to generate a linux binary
-- Put this binary wherever you like with a valid HTTPS key pair, next to a
+- Put this binary wherever, next to a blank _data/_ directory where the database
-blank *data/* directory in which the database will be generated.
+  will be generated
-**./wb** will spin the whole thing up with only sqlite needed
+- **./server** will spin the whole thing up with only sqlite needed